A book review from Seasons of Smiles Dental.

 - The concept of the “the Queen’s Favorite” has a new meaning. 🙂

 - The book describes a toothache that Catherine had, and the noise her husband made while suffering through HER toothache.
 She describes how her husband wanted the sleigh open, even though the cold air was killing her tooth.
-Then she goes tells in detail about having her tooth removed.
+Then she goes into detail about having her tooth removed.
 No antibiotics.
 The book does not describe pain management.
 This pain was a significant part of her life for months.

 - Catherine the great wore dentures in her later life.
 Interesting that dentures have been part of history for a long time.

 If you have a toothache, no reason to wait for months before having it addressed like Queen Catherine.
 Do you Dentures need a little help?
 Give us a call at Seasons of Smiles Dental.
 At your service.